Gioste46/LightMeter/README.md

 - ```"openMaximized"```: This setting is used to maximize the window.
 It does not affect the functionality of the widgets themselves, but if you used other logic to move the widget around the window you might need the window to be maximized.
 - ```Xpos``` and ```Ypos``` settings should __not__ be touched.
 These define where the window opens up on the screen.
 These values automatically update when you quit the application trought the "exit" button located on the tray icon; after moving the widgets, if you Alt+F4 the application or kill it's process, you will lose the position you just gave them and will have to reposition them again.
 - ```"doLoad": true```: Use this setting in case you might want your widget not to be loaded from the application.

+# Next Up
+I'm developing this application alone, so is proceding pretty slowly with the developement, right now im focussing on adding more Widgets so that the end user can have the Experience most suitable for them.
+Next up on the project list is adding a UI interface, so that i can remove the horrible menu' in the task bar